jj-tsao/reelix-ai/README.md

 - **Cross-Encoder reranker** for precise final ordering
 - **LLM “why you’ll enjoy it”** rationales, streamed via **SSE** to the UI

-The result is a fast, **personal For-You recommendation feed** and a flexible **“Explore by vibe”** experience that adapts as you give feedback.
+The result is a fast, **personal For-You recommendation feed** and a flexible **“Explore by Vibe”** experience that adapts as you give feedback.

 👉 Try our **Live Product** here: [**Reelix AI**](https://reelixai.netlify.app/)